-Black Panther (2018): 8 out of 10: Marvel Universes first African superhero (Chadwick Boseman) gets his first solo outing after an appearance in Captain America: Civil War (AKA the good Avenger’s sequel) where he takes over his hidden African kingdom of Wakanda after the death of his father in a terrorist attack.
-As the king, he faces questions on whether to open his country to the wider world as well as threats from a usurper (Killmonger played by Michael B. Jordan) who threatens to take the throne.
+Black Panther (2018): 8 out of 10: Marvel Universe’s first African superhero (Chadwick Boseman) gets his first solo outing after an appearance in Captain America: Civil War (AKA the good Avenger’s sequel) where he takes over his hidden African kingdom of Wakanda after the death of his father in a terrorist attack.
+As the king, he faces questions on whether to open his country to the wider world and also to manage threats from a usurper (Killmonger played by Michael B. Jordan) who threatens to take the throne.

 The Good.
-There are some great performances in Black Panther.
-Angela Bassett brings gratis as the Queen mother (And does not look either her own nor the character’s age); Winston Duke shines as M’Baku the leader of the Jabari tribe; Letitia Wright is funny and brilliant as the Black Panther’s sister Shuri and seriously needs her own movie; and last but certainly not least is the best Marvel villain since Loki (and one that gives Heath Ledger’s Joker a run for his money) Andy Serkis as Ulysses Klaue.
+There are some outstanding performances in Black Panther.
+Angela Bassett brings gratis as the Queen mother (And looks neither her own nor the character’s age); Winston Duke shines as M’Baku, the leader of the Jabari tribe; Letitia Wright is funny and brilliant as the Black Panther’s sister Shuri and seriously needs her own movie; and last but certainly not least, is the best Marvel villain since Loki (and one that gives Heath Ledger’s Joker a run for his money) Andy Serkis as Ulysses Klaue.

 I cannot emphasize how much fun and joy the four actors above bring to the screen.
 Heck, I am recommending the film based on Wright’s and Serkis’ characters alone.
 They honestly save the movie.

 Black Panther really missed an opportunity here.
 Wakanda is a Utopia.
 All Utopia’s have a hidden dark side (See Dubai).
-Why not have a hidden underclass that Killmonger tries to save.
+Why not have a hidden underclass that Killmonger tries to save?
 The Mali Empire (1230 to 1670) is basically Wakanda in real life.
-I mean it is, after all, an absolute Monarchy with mines.
+I mean, it is an absolute monarchy with mines.
 It doesn’t take a genius to write in an underclass for Killmonger to identify with.
 It would have also given the Black Panther character some depth and a reason to disagree with his traditionalist mother.

 The Ugly: Someone at Disney shorted these poor folks on their FX budget.
-It is clear that they got the B-team.
-You would think with all the money Disney was saving remaking both The Lion King and a superhero movie in the same film they could have spared a few bucks.
+They got the B-team.
+You would think with all the money Disney was saving remaking both The Lion King and a superhero movie in the same film, they could have spared a few bucks.